nurzhanzhanuzak/eventsourcing/docs/topics/domain.rst

 Another issue arises about the use of "absolute" topics to identify classes.
 The issue of moving and renaming classes can be resolved by setting the old paths to point to current classes, using the library's methods for doing this.
-However, it maybe useful to introduce support for "relative" topics, with the "base" topic left as application configurable.
+However, it may be useful to introduce support for "relative" topics, with the "base" topic left as application configurable.